Online Driver Education Course

 Granite District will provide the 6 hours of behind the wheel training as follows:

-- Driving Range – 3 hours
+- On the Road Driving – 3 hours

 Each student must pass the driver education class.
 Each student must pass at 80% or better on the following tests: